 - IRU contracts are almost always long term such as 20 to 30 years (Cable lifetime is generally considered as 25 years)

-- Leased fiber doesn’t have to be long term contract
+- Leased fiber doesn’t have to be a long term contract

-- Most common leased service is IPLC which is Internal Private Leased Circuits.
-IPLC can be half circuit or full circuit.
+- The most common leased service is IPLC which is Internal Private Leased Circuits.
+IPLC can be a half circuit or full circuit.
 (I will explain the half and full circuits IPLC in a separate post)

 - IPLC unlike IRU doesn’t dictate the buyers to pay the cost of fiber upfront, IPLC is not a prepaid service